ctingwai/markdownotebook/README.md

 method.
 All notes will be converted from markdown into HTML using the markdown parser [marked](https://github.com/chjj/marked).

+# Installation
+1. Clone the entire repository into document root
+2. Run `npm install --production`
+3. Refresh the page

 # License
 Copyright © 2016 Chong Ting Wai [ctingwai@hotmail.com](mailto:ctingwai@hotmail.com)
 This work is free.
 You can redistribute it and/or modify it under the terms of the